 The Eurasian Journal of Economic and Business Studies (EJEBS) is a double-blind, peer-reviewed academic journal that publishes high-quality research on economic and business development within the Eurasian context.
 The journal particularly welcomes submissions exploring economic growth, business management, organizational strategy, and the competitiveness of enterprises across the Eurasian region.

-The Eurasian Journal of Economic and Business Studies is included in the List of scientific publications recommended by the Science and Higher Education Quality Assurance Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan for the publication of main results of scientific research (Order No. 155, April 19, 2022).
+The Eurasian Journal of Economic and Business Studies is included in the List of scientific publications recommended by the Science and Higher Education Quality Assurance Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan for the publication of main results of scientific research.
+(Order No. 155, April 19, 2022).
+Certificate of registration of the periodical No. KZ54VPY00015159 dated 23.09.2019.
+The journal has been published since 2019.

 Aims and Scope